The Old Mill: Awards and accolades

 The Old Mill won the 1937 Academy Award for Best Short Subjects: Cartoons.
 It was included as #14 in the book The 50 Greatest Cartoons As Selected by 1,000 Animation Professionals.

 Homages

 Disney California Adventure

 The Old Mill is featured in the World of Color show at Disney California Adventure.

 Disneyland

 The three mills from the short were seen in miniature on the Storybook Land Canal Boats ride at Disneyland.
-Beginning December 20, 2014, they were replaced by landmarks from Disney's 2013 3D computer-animated musical film Frozen.
+Beginning December 20, 2014, they were replaced by landmarks from Disney's 2013 animated musical film Frozen.
 The miniature windmills were put into storage by Walt Disney Imagineering.

+Disney Springs at Walt Disney World

+The double wheel act in Cirque du Soleil & Disney's Drawn to Life is inspired by The Old Mill, and includes projections from the original cartoon throughout the act.
+The double wheel represents the windmill itself, as shown by the projections during the act.
+The acrobats are also dressed as owls inspired by the original cartoon.

 Disneyland Paris

 The Old Mill is represented at Fantasyland at Disneyland Paris by a building resembling a Dutch windmill, which serves drinks and snacks.

 Magic Kingdom

 A homage to The Old Mill is included on Tom Sawyer Island at the Magic Kingdom.
 Inside Harper's Mill, there is an owl and a bluebird's nest inside a broken cog in the mill's gears.